 - a.
 Approval by the City Engineer Required - i.
-All curb cuts, driveways, parking spaces, and PARKING LOTS must comply with the applicable provisions of Chapter 11, Article II, Sec.
-11-33 Driveway Construction of The Code of Ordinances, City of Somerville, Massachusetts.

-b.
-Permitted Types

-i.
-Zoning districts include restrictions on the type of off-street parking that is permitted in each district.

-c.
-Parking Setbacks

-- i.
-All off-street parking, excluding underground STRUCTURED PARKING, must be located at or behind the required parking SETBACK as indicated for each BUILDING TYPE. - ii.
-Parking is never permitted within a FRONTAGE AREA.

-d.
-Access

-- i.
-All off-street parking must have direct access to a public thoroughfare from an ALLEY, driveway, maneuvering aisle, or permanent access EASEMENT. - ii.
-If an ALLEY is provided, all off-street parking must be ACCESSED from the ALLEY.

-e.
-Circulation

-- i.
-Parking Lots and Structures must be designed so that vehicles enter or exit onto a public THOROUGHFARE in a forward direction rather than backing out into the roadway. - ii.
-Ingress and egress from individual parking spaces must be from a drive aisle or driveway. - iii.
-Vehicles are not permitted to enter or exit parking spaces directly from a public THOROUGHFARE except as follows:
+All CURB CUTS, driveways, parking spaces, and PARKING LOTS must comply with the applicable provisions of Chapter 11, Article II, Sec.
+11-33 Driveway Construction of The Code of Ordinances, City of Somerville, Massachusetts. - b.
+Permitted Types - i.
+Zoning districts include restrictions on the type of off-street parking that is permitted in each district. - c.
+Parking SETBACKS - i.
+Unless other wise specified, all parking, excluding underground STRUCTURED PARKING, must be located at or behind the required parking SETBACK indicated for each BUILDING TYPE. - ii.
+Parking is not permitted within a FRONTAGE AREA. - d.
+Access - i.
+All off-street parking must have direct access to a public THOROUGHFARE from an ALLEY, driveway, maneuvering aisle, or permanent ACCESS EASEMENT. - ii.
+If an ALLEY is provided, all off-street parking must be ACCESSED from the ALLEY. - e.
+Circulation - i.
+PARKING LOTS and STRUCTURES must be designed so that vehicles enter or exit onto a public THOROUGHFARE in a forward direction rather than backing out into the roadway. - ii.
+Unless otherwise specified, ingress and egress from individual parking spaces must be from a drive aisle or driveway.